metanorma/metanorma.org/_samples/draft-camelot-holy-grenade.md

 is_metanorma_sample: true
 ---

-This is an example document authored with Metanorma-RFC.
+This is an example document authored with Asciidoctor-RFC.

 Below is a **rendered document**, automatically formatted in accordance with IETF requirements.